AlanKostrick/reviews-iteration-3/README.md

 ## Stretch Tasks
 - Dynamically add more reviews to your app...how are you going to handle the images for this??
 Using a generic image could be an option
+- Do not allow a tag to be added if it has the same name as a category, give the user feedback on this entry